Sisters of Bon Secours

 The Sisters of Bon Secours have planned an environment which imparts peace, graciousness, a sense of God’s presence, and “kindly care.”
 For whom of us, regardless of religious affiliation, has not needed to be alone or comforted at some time in life?
 Here is a place of beauty and simplicity to “restoreth my soul.”

 We offer programs and physical space in nature to encourage open communication, compassion, respect and trust among community.
 We embrace our objective of serving the needs of religious and laity alike within our sacred space and through our ministry of warm hospitality.
-The words of Bishop T. Austin Murphy at the 1965 dedication of our property, “Behold the dwelling place of God and men,” aptly describes the atmosphere that characterizes the Retreat & Conference Center at Bon Secours today.
+The words of Bishop T. Austin Murphy at the 1965 dedication of our property, “Behold the dwelling place of God and men,” aptly describes the atmosphere that characterizes the Bon Secours Retreat & Conference Center today.
 We welcome all to our special healing space!

 If you would like to donate to the Bon Secours Retreat and Conference Center, a ministry of the Sisters of Bon Secours, please click here.